-Make an Appointment
+Make an appointment

-Please visit https://isuvita.setmore.com to make an appointment.
+Please visit https://calendly.com/vita-isucampus to make an appointment.
 Appointments will open on February 1.
 Please note, once the appointments are full, the website will not allow you to select any of the time slots even though you can see the time slot you desire.

 Also, the actual tax preparation process may take up to two or three hours, so please plan accordingly the day of your appointment.

 Free parking is available at the East Campus Parking Deck, across the street from the Gerdin Business Building, evenings after 5:30 p.m.
 Paid parking is available at the Memorial Union Parking Ramp during all sessions.
-CyRide also has stops outside the Gerdin Business Building; visit the CyRide site for route details, cyride.com.
+CyRide also has stops outside the Gerdin Business Building; visit the CyRide website for route details, cyride.com.